Roman number d. How do Roman numerals work?

 If the Roman numeral M stands alone, by itself, then its value will be 1000.

-Main rules: you can not put more than one smaller number before a larger number for subtraction.
+General rules: You cannot put more than one smaller number in front of a larger number to subtract.
 So, IIV does not mean 3.

-In addition, tens, hundreds and thousands should be separated as separate elements (a smaller number cannot differ from a larger one by more than 10 times).
+In addition, tens, hundreds and thousands should be separated as separate elements (the smaller number cannot differ from the larger number by more than 10 times).
 This means that 99 is XCIX, 90 + 9, but can never be written as IC.
-Likewise, 999 cannot be an IM, and 1999 cannot be a MIM, and so on.
+Likewise, 999 cannot be IM, and 1999 cannot be MIM, and so on.

 We are used to using Arabic numerals.
-But the Roman ones still exist and are widely used, which are already almost two and a half thousand years old.
+But Roman ones still exist and are widely used, which are almost two and a half thousand years old.
 Roman numerals are represented as letters.
-There are only seven such letters: I, V, X, L, C, D, M. Their specific location indicates the number.
-If these numbers are located separately from the rest, then they have the following values: I - 1, V - 5, X - 10, L - 50, C - 100, D - 500, M - 1000.
+There are only seven such letters: I, V, X, L, C, D, M. Their specific arrangement denotes a number.
+If these numbers are located separately from the rest, they have the following meanings: I - 1, V - 5, X - 10, L - 50, C - 100, D - 500, M - 1000.

 Beautiful glade

-Roman numeral M (aka letter) means number 1000 .
+The Roman numeral M (also a letter) means the number 1000 .

-In Arabic, 10 characters are used to denote numbers and they can write any number without mathematical operations.
+In Arabic, 10 characters are used to represent numbers and they can be used to write any number without mathematical operations.

-And now this prefix is widely used, for example, ppm - literally "from a thousand", and the word "million" also came from there, literally translated "a huge thousand", "thousand", and it's interesting how this word appeared, but that's another story ..
+And now this prefix is widely used, for example, ppm - literally “from a thousand”, and the word “million” also came from there, literally translated “huge thousand”, “thousand”, and it’s interesting how this word appeared, but that’s another story ..

-Roman numerals are now rarely used anywhere; they have been supplanted by more convenient Arabic ones.
-Basically, they are used to name centuries, for example, the 5th century, the 12th century, and even in rare cases.
+Roman numerals are now rarely used; they have been replaced by more convenient Arabic ones.
+They are mainly used to name centuries, for example, the 5th century, the 12th century, and in rare cases.

-The letter M was the Roman word for a thousand.
-Two adjacent letters MM mean two thousand, MMM three thousand, and then even more difficult and fun.
+The Romans used the letter M to denote a thousand.
+Two letters MM next to each other mean two thousand, MMM three thousand, and then it’s even more difficult and more fun.

 Moreljuba

 The Roman numeral M, of course, is familiar to us as a letter, but in the Roman numeral system it is still a number.
-So it means exactly one thousand. and it originates from a Roman numeral from such a Latin word as mille.
+So it means exactly a thousand. and this Roman numeral originates from the Latin word mille.

-In many languages, Roman numerals are used to record the number of the century (millennium), mark the dials, in mathematical analysis, important events.
+In many languages, Roman numerals are used to record the number of the century (millennium), marking dials, in mathematical analysis, and important events.

-For example, the year 2017 will be denoted by Roman numerals MMXVII, 2018 will be Roman numerals MMXVIII.
+For example, the year 2017 will be denoted in Roman numerals MMXVII, 2018 will be denoted in Roman numerals MMXVIII.

 We recommend reading